Warden Park Secondary Academy

 Warden Park Secondary Academy is a coeducational secondary school based in Cuckfield (near Haywards Heath), West Sussex, England.

 Description

 There are approximately 1,500 students at the school, from 11 to 16 years old.
-The current headteacher is Dom Kenrick, who started in September 2017.
+The headteacher is Dan Wynne Wilson, who started in September 2024.
 The chair of the governing body is Jonathan Ash-Edwards.

 The school's 2012 Ofsted report said: "Academic attainment is consistently above average and often high."
 Its 2015 Ofsted report said: "Staff model respectful behaviour and require high standards."

 History

 The school opened in September 1956 as Cuckfield County Secondary School and was later renamed Warden Park School.
 It became an academy in September 2011 and was renamed Warden Park Secondary Academy.
 It is partnered with Warden Park Primary Academy.
 Both academies are part of the Sussex Learning Trust.